Deviation in pharma is unavoidable, but how you detect, assess, and resolve it is what protects patients and product quality.

 Sometimes, immediate corrections are taken before the investigation is completed and the root cause is determined.
 This is because immediate action may mitigate a serious risk or safety issue.
 If any immediate action (correction) is taken, it should be documented during the identification phase.

-Any significant deviations should be fully recorded and investigated, to determine the root cause and the appropriate corrective and preventive actions (Eudralex: Chapter 1.8, VII).
 The deviation should be identified and reported by the personnel involved in the relevant process.
 However, only qualified individuals should be authorized to issue the event.
 In addition to that, the investigation report should be approved by a competent person, usually a QA manager.
 In the absence of a QA manager, a responsible backup can evaluate the report.

 The investigation is one of the most important (and the most difficult) phases of this process.
-Typically, a root cause analysis is unnecessary if the event is categorized as incident or minor.
-However, if it’s major or higher, and the root cause is unknown, a thorough investigation should be performed using root cause analysis tools.
+Typically, a root cause analysis is unnecessary if the event is categorized as an incident or minor.

 Effective RCA requires critical thinking and a team of multidisciplinary experts to examine every angle.
 Therefore, a steering team is assigned for every deviation, with representatives and owners from all functional areas.
 Each team member can offer their expertise to guide the investigation.
+From there, the deviation can be thoroughly investigated and the root cause promptly corrected.

 Both RCA and Quality Risk Management principles should be applied during the investigation.
-There are reliable tools and techniques for analyzing root causes including:
+There are reliable tools and techniques for analyzing root causes, including:

 - FMEA (Failure Mode and Effect Analysis)